 You can create an LLC in Texas online, even if you do not live in the state.
-However, you may need to qualify to pursue the same operations in Washington.
+However, you may need to qualify to pursue the same operations in Washington, for instance.
 Additionally, you will need to pay additional fees and fill in more paperwork.

 Texas has friendly tax laws, a thriving workforce, numerous business growth opportunities, and affordable operational costs.